 In the Format sidebar, do any of the following:

-Change text boxes: Click the Style tab to use controls for adding a border, background (fill) color, and other formatting.
+Change text boxes: Click the Style tab to use controls for adding a border, background (fill) colour and other formatting.

-Modify text: Click the Text tab to use controls for changing the font, font size, color, and other formatting.
+Modify text: Click the Text tab to use controls for changing the font, font size, colour and other formatting.

 Unlink a text box